Billy Ocasio: Personal life

 Alderman Ocasio and his family (Veronica Ocasio, Ismael Sanchez, Gabriel Ocasio, Antonio Ocasio, and Milo Sanchez (dog).)

-The family attends church at New Life Covenant Ministries in Chicago.

-He attended the University of Illinois at Urbana-Champaign and is a member of Iota Phi Theta fraternity.
+The family attended church at New Life Covenant Ministries in Chicago.
+He attended the University of Illinois at Urbana-Champaign and while there he served as President of the "Arrogant" Alpha Lambda chapter of Iota Phi Theta fraternity.
+He returned to Chicago a few months before graduation due to the death of a friend and eventually graduated from Northeastern IL University.